mathaou/termdbms/README.md

  - Mouse down does not work in Windows Terminal, but it does work in Command Prompt.
  - Tab in format mode does not work at the end of lines or empty lines.
  - Line wrapping is not yet implemented, so text in format mode should be less than the maximum number of columns available per line for best use.
 It's in the works!
+ - Weird combinations of newlines + tabs can break stuff.
+Tabs at beginning and mid-line works in a stable manner.

 ##### Help:
     -p / database path (absolute)